Topics in Computer and Network Security

 Projects have four graded components:

 • Project Proposal (5%).
 Project groups will meet with course staff to discuss their project during the third week of class and submit a one page project proposal.
-Written proposals are due on 10/16.
+Reports must include a complete Related Work section.
+Due 10/11.

 • Mid-Quarter Progress Report (5%).
 Submit a short (1–2 pages) progress report part way through the quarter.
 The report should indicate what has been accomplished, what work is remaining, obstacles the team has encountered, and any preliminary data or insights.
-Due 11/17.
+Reports must include a complete Methodology section.
+Due 11/13.

 • Class Presentation (10%).
 Each group will give a 10 minute class presentation during the last week of the course.

-Students should submit all reports through Gradescope by 11:59PM on the day of each deadline.
+Students should submit all reports through Gradescope by classtime at 3:00PM on the day of each deadline.

 In past offerings, well-executed projects have led to publications at top-tier security conferences and workshops.
-I'm happy to work with groups to publish their work.
+The teaching team is happy to work with groups to publish their work.